Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 - Wait at least a minute for the database to initialise.
 If you encounter errors creating games after opening the client, you may need to wait longer.
 - Access the game client at http://localhost:5173.

 To read server logs, run `docker compose logs -f backend`.
-Database files will be stored in `mssql-data` directory.

 If you ever update the code (manually or via a pull from this repository), you will need to run `docker compose down --rmi local`, then run through the steps above again.